louiscklaw/youtube-split-view-tryout/README.md

 ### youtube/mpv split viewer

-this is a youtube/mpv viewer working in browser to let you view 20+ channel in same screen.
+this is a youtube/mpv viewer working in browser to let you monitor 20+ channel in same screen.

 DEMO